 http://www.biospherecafe.fr (Nearest Metro – St Augustin, line 9)

-We headed out for a late lunch and tried Biosphere Cafe.
-My friend is vegetarian which added to our dietary requirements.
-Biosphere Cafe had a great lunch menu of quiche, soup and gallettes and is 100% gluten free.
+On my trip with Louise, on arrival we headed out for a late lunch and tried Biosphere Cafe.
+The cafe had a great lunch menu of quiche, soup and gallettes and is 100% gluten free but also lots of veggie options.
 I had a bacon, mushroom and cheese gallette which was really good.
 We couldn’t resist dessert as there was a counter of pastries and cakes just looking at us!
 I had a Paris Brest and loved the hazelnut cream.
-My friend had the tiramisu.
+Louise had the tiramisu.
 I’m not a coffee fan so that’s never my first choice but this ended up being more of a caramel based tiramisu and wow was it good!
-The service in this Cafe was friendly and efficient and they even got us to taste test some pastry that they’d made for a new product, we were happy to oblige!
+The service in this Cafe was friendly and efficient and they even got us to taste test some pastry that they’d made for a new product – we were happy to oblige!